 About the wine:

-As always, the fruit is darker and more concentrated than in the other vintages, with a palate featuring rich tannins, good length, and charm, all balanced with a fresh finish.
+As always, it has a fruit profile that is darker and more concentrated than in the other vintages, with a palate featuring rich tannins, good length, and charm, all within a fresh, balanced profile.

 About the estate:

-Château de Poncié (Ponciago in Latin) is a historic estate in the Fleurie appellation.
-Acquired in 2008 by the Henriot family (Champagnes Henriot, Bouchard Père et Fils, William Fèvre) after decades of poor viticultural practices, the task of revitalizing the soil across nearly 60 hectares of vineyards—all located around the château in the northern part of the appellation—is monumental.
-Frédéric Weber and his teams are working diligently on this, with results that improve year after year.
+The Château de Poncié (Ponciago in Latin) is a historic estate in the Fleurie appellation.
+Acquired in 2008 by the Henriot family (Champagnes Henriot, Bouchard Père et Fils, William Fèvre) after decades of poor viticultural practices, the task of revitalizing the soil across nearly 60 hectares of vineyards—all located around the château in the northern part of the appellation—is a monumental undertaking.
+Frédéric Weber and his teams are working diligently on this, with results that continue to improve year after year.

 Guide des Vins Gault & Millau